M&A due diligence checklist: What documents to include?

 It happened to Bank of America, which lost over $50 billion due to the collapsing mortgage market and fraud settlement after acquiring Countrywide Financial.

-You can avoid many M&A issues by emphasizing and evaluating the deal’s benefits and risks discovered during the due diligence process.
+You can avoid such scenarios by emphasizing and evaluating the deal’s benefits and risks discovered during the due diligence process.

 Completing checklists for due diligence is crucial, but the whole process is a deep analysis of the target company, not a simple audit.